Domminique/Deploy-BERT-for-Sentiment-Analysis-with-FastAPI-/README.md

+ ##What is sentiment analysis and how can machine learning help Kafunge customers?\n",
+    "When you think of artificial intelligence (AI), the word “emotion” doesn’t typically come to mind.
+But there’s an entire field of research using AI to understand emotional responses to news, product experiences, movies, restaurants, and more.
+It’s known as sentiment analysis, or emotion AI, and it involves analyzing views – positive, negative or neutral – from written text to understand and gauge reactions.\n", "\n",
+    "\n",
+    "The tech behind sentiment analysis involves **natural language processing or linguistic** algorithms that assign values to positive, negative or neutral text (converting opinions into datasets), while machine learning processes the datasets to reveal relevant trends over time.
+There’s significant planning required: How do you ensure the algorithms capture useful information?
+Are you identifying the right phrases to analyze?
+How can you convert findings into better products, services, and experiences?\n", "\n",
+    "##Goal Defination\n",
+    "Our ojective in this tutorial will be to Identify the next best action for the customerthrough real-time insights that incorporate machine learning tools— sentiment analysis—can help **Kafunge**, **an inside sales CRM for SMEs and Startu-up** assess the likelihood of a deal closing or the level of a customer’s loyalty.
+I believe that Personally-tailored recommendations powered by machine learning can engage and delight customers with information and offers that are relevant to them\n", "\n",
+    "# Sentiment Analysis with BERT and Pytorch\n", "\n",
+    "##Pytorch\n",
+    "In my humble opinion, PyTorch is the sweet way to solve Machine Learning problems, in the real world!
+The vast community allows you to work state-of-the-art models and deploy them to production in no time (relatively speaking).Almost every framework is great, but PyTorch has really solid roots.
+Easy to use and understand, allows for fast experimentation and standard debugging tools apply!
+Enjoy!\n", "\n",
+    "##BERT\n",
+    "In this tutorial, you'll learn how to fine-tune BERT for sentiment analysis.
+You'll do the required text preprocessing (special tokens, padding, and attention masks) and build a Sentiment Classifier using the amazing Transformers library by Hugging Face!\n", "\n",
+    "You'll learn how to:\n",
+    "\n",
+    "- Intuitively understand what BERT is\n",
+    "- Preprocess text data for BERT and build PyTorch Dataset (tokenization, attention masks, and padding)\n", "- Use Transfer Learning to build Sentiment Classifier using the Transformers library by Hugging Face\n", "- Evaluate the model on test data\n",

 # Deploy BERT for Sentiment Analsysi with FastAPI

 Deploy a pre-trained BERT model for Sentiment Analysis as a REST API using FastAPI